vdiflorio/nextgenpb_tutorial/docs/tutorial/ex1.md

 #### What are `perfil1` and `perfil2`?

-The perfil parameters control how the mesh adapts to the geometry of the molecule:
+The perfil parameters control how the mesh adapts to the geometry of the molecule by defining how densely the mesh is refined in different regions of the domain.
+Specifically, they represent filling percentages:

 - `perfil1` is the ratio between the molecular system size and the edge length of the finest resolution region (core mesh).
 - `perfil2` is the same ratio, but for the outer region where the mesh is coarser.